DrawZeroPoint/RoTools/README.md

 ### Use with CartesI/O

-CartesI/O is a whole-body motion planning software developed by IIT.
+CartesI/O is a whole-body motion planning software developed in [ADVR, Istituto Italiano di Tecnologia](https://advr.iit.it/).
 It has not been added to the ROS distribution and hence [install](https://advrhumanoids.github.io/CartesianInterface/index.html) it is needed for proceeding the next steps.

 1. Prepare the URDF file and SRDF file of the robot you use.
    [Certain rules](https://advrhumanoids.github.io/CartesianInterface/quickstart.html#setting-up-the-robot-description)